SAP/fosstars-rating-core/docs/qa.md

 ## Verification procedure

-An implementation of a rating must pass all tests defined by test vectors.
+An implementation of a rating of a score must pass all tests defined by test vectors.

 Let's say an implementation of a rating is defined as function `rating(v)`.
-The function takes a vector `v` which contains values of features, and returns a rating score.
+The function takes a vector `v` that contains values of features, and returns a rating score.

 Then, the following verification procedure can be applied to make sure that the function `rating(v)` behaves as expected:

 ```
 verify(test_vectors, rating) {